JackMead/advent-of-code-2021/Readme.md

-# Advent of code 2021
+# Advent of code

-Solutions to various days from AoC 2021 & 2023
+Solutions to various days from AoC 2021, 2023 & 2024

+## Python
 Assumes you have Python & Poetry installed

 Setup: `poetry install`